KacperOdzimek/Demiurg/README.md

 | Linear Algebra.h | Linear algebra library |
 | Segmenter.h | Library for segmenting uploads over bandwidth-constrained connections |
 | Serialization.h | Safe cross-platform serialization |

+# Repository Structure

+- *include* - This is where the libraries live.
+- *shaders* - GPU shaders required by the libraries.
+- *utility* - Utility scripts, file format converters, and other development tools.
+This directory contains development-only code and is not intended for shipping.